 return probs

 We can determine the parameters \(\mathbf{W}\) and \(\mathbf{b}\) of logistic regression by optimizing an appropriately defined loss function \(\mathcal{L}(\mathbf{W},\mathbf{b}\) on a training set \(\mathcal{D}\).
-The training set is typically a set of N input and corresponding output pairs \(\mathcal{D}= \{(\mathbf{x_i},y_i), i = 1, 2, ..., N\}\).
-For example, if we were classifying 2D data to C categories, \(\mathbf{x_i}\) would be the coordinates of the points on a 2D plane while \(y_i\) would be an integer between 0 and C-1.
-The loss of logistic regression is defined as negative log likelihood of parameters given training data:
+The training set typically consists of N pairs of inputs and the corresponding outputs: \(\mathcal{D}= \{(\mathbf{x_i},y_i), i = 1, 2, ..., N\}\).
+For example, if we were classifying 2D data to C categories, \(\mathbf{x_i}\) would be the coordinates of the points on a 2D plane while \(y_i\) would be integers between 0 and C-1.
+The loss of logistic regression is negative log-likelihood averaged over all training data:

-A loss defined this way will favour \(\mathbf{W}\) and \(\mathbf{b}\) which give larger probabilities to true outcomes for given data.
-You can also try to show that this loss is equal to cross entropy.
-Other loss functions could have been used for optimization, but negative log likelihood has been shown to work well and is the most principled solution when dealing with outcomes that are fixed (true or false).
-When dealing with fuzzy outcomes cross entropy should be used.
+Please note that \(P(Y=y_i|\mathbf{x}_i)\) denotes the probability that the datum \(\mathbf{x}_i\) belongs to the labeled class \(y_i\) as predicted by the model.
+A loss defined this way will favour \(\mathbf{W}\) and \(\mathbf{b}\) that give large probabilities to true outcomes across he training data.
+Other loss functions could have been used for optimization, but negative log likelihood has been shown to work well and is the most principled solution when dealing with fixed outcomes (eg. true or false).

 Given the loss function \(\mathcal{L}\) we can optimize it using gradient methods.
 These methods iteratively modify parameters by moving them in the direction of the negative loss gradient.
 An epoch is the number of iterations after which the training algorithm has seen all of the training data.
 Number of epoch needed for the algorithm to converge depends on the complexity of the problem we are trying to solve an can be anywhere between a couple to thousands and more.